 - 1. Press the ID/CAL button to select the CALL TO mode. - 2.
-To select the required Identity in memory locations 'CO' to 'C9', rotate the channel knob on the front display. - 3.
-When the required Selcall Memory is displayed, press and hold the ID/CAL button to send TO.
+To select the required Identity in memory locations 'C0' to 'C9'.
+Rotate the channel knob on the front display of the UHF180.
+And, for the UHF280 press the Channel Up and Channel Down buttons on the microphone. - When the required Selcall Memory is displayed, press and hold the ID/CAL button to send TO.